Program Environment Fuzzing: Background and Motivation

-Fuzzing requires two key decisions to be made before using: \begin{itemize} [leftmargin=*] \item \emph{Input Selection}: Which input should be fuzzed? \item \emph{Environment Modelling}: How to handle other inputs? \end{itemize} For the button-press example, the fuzz target would be the windowing system socket over which button-press events are received.
+Fuzzing requires two key decisions to be made before use: \begin{itemize} [leftmargin=*] \item \emph{Input Selection}: Which input should be fuzzed? \item \emph{Environment Modelling}: How to handle other inputs? \end{itemize} For the button-press example, the fuzz target would be the windowing system socket over which button-press events are received.
 Thus, for the purposes of fuzzing, we use a simplified environment as illustrated in \autoref{fig:calc} (b).
 In the case of the calculator application, the simplified environment is somewhat na\"ive, since the target socket is only one of many possible input sources (706 possibilities).
 Consequently, only a small fraction of the actual environment is subjected to fuzzing.
 Assuming, for the sake of example, that the windowing system socket is selected.
 The next step is to choose a fuzzer.
 Since the input is a socket rather than a file, a network protocol fuzzer, such as \aflnet, will be suitable. \aflnet works by fuzzing inbound network messages and parsing the response codes from outbound messages as feedback to guide the fuzzing process.
-However, \aflnet only supports a limited set of pre-defined network protocols and does not include support for windowing system protocols.
-Even if necessary protocol support is available, there remains the challenge of handling the remaining environment beyond the fuzz target.
+However, \aflnet only supports a limited set of pre-defined network protocols, and this does not include support for windowing system protocols.
+Even if the necessary protocol support is available, the environment beyond the fuzz target must still be handled.